eerohele/exalt/README.md

 Exalt
 =====

-Exalt is a [Sublime Text 3] plugin for validating and formatting XML documents.
+Exalt is a [Sublime Text] plugin for validating and formatting XML documents.

+**Note**: You might also want to check out [LSP-lemmix](https://packagecontrol.io/packages/LSP-lemminx).

 <img src="screenshot.png"/>